 a.
 I was a Reserved Guy:

-Watching people around me speak freely and be close to one another made me depressed.
-Because they were everything I wanted to be.
+Watching people around me speak with ease and be close to one another made me depressed because they were everything I wanted to be.
 And at that moment I couldn’t mould myself the way I wanted to be.

 b.
 I sucked at Studies: